marikadimarcantonio/HowApproximateIsABC/GK/WABC_acc-rej/README.md

- Example of Approximate Bayesian Computation with Wesserstein distance, based on _acceptance-rejection algorithm_
+ Example of Approximate Bayesian Computation with Wasserstein distance, based on _acceptance-rejection algorithm_